 Yes, we did just say mind-bottling.
 While many believe that SEO is dead (enough that 210 people search for that exact phrase every month), the reality is that SEO is still very much alive, and we have the statistics to prove it.

-Whether trying to understand if SEO is right for your business, or trying to sell SEO to a potential client, these 25 SEO stats for 2017 should be enough to convince anyone that SEO is essential to their business, while also providing some good benchmarks when building your company’s SEO strategy.
+Whether trying to understand if SEO is right for your business or trying to sell SEO to a potential client, these 25 SEO stats for 2017 and 2018 should be enough to convince anyone that SEO is essential to their business, while also providing some good benchmarks when building your company’s SEO strategy.

 Photo credit to Huffington Post

 Oh, you just did a search for the phrases that relate to your business and came up on the second page of search results?
 That’s a bummer.
 But getting highly-targeted visitors to your website is overrated, right?

 That’s where we come in.
 Take 2 minutes to fill out this traffic generation form and we’ll tell you exactly what you need to fix those search ranking issues.